datatrail-jhu/01_chromebookintro/manuscript/06_working_offline.md

 ![Open the Google Drive Settings](images/06_working_offline/06_chromebookintro_working_offline-2.png)

 Then you can confirm that the box is checked next to the "Offline" setting.
 This means that all of your Google Slides presentations, Google Docs text files, and Google Sheets data files will be available offline.
-This will use up storage on your Chromebook, but will let you work even when your computer is not connected to the internet.
+This will use up storage on your Chromebook, but will let you work even when your computer is not connected to the Internet.

 ![Confirm that the setting to work offline is turned on](images/06_working_offline/06_chromebookintro_working_offline-3.png)

 ### Example: editing a text file offline

-One of the most common things you might want to do when you don't have internet access is to write in a text file.
+One of the most common things you might want to do when you don't have Internet access is to write in a text file.
 You can do this with a number of different apps.
 But the one we will use most frequently is _Google Docs_.
 You will learn more about Google Docs in a future course, but for now we will show you how offline editing works.
 First, click on the Google Docs icon to open up the Google Docs App.
 Note you may have to click on the launcher window to find this App if it is not pinned to your shelf.
 When Google Docs is open you can click on the plus sign to create a new document.

 ![Open Google Docs and create a new document](images/06_working_offline/06_chromebookintro_working_offline-4.png)